Sundays Cà Phê

 (suhn-dayz kah-fey)

 I’m a Vietnamese American woman who was born and raised in the Twin Cities.
 I remember craving cà phê sữa đá, only to find myself at a coffee shop chain ordering a concoction of cold brew with white chocolate – which is not even close to a cup of a rich and bold iced Vietnamese coffee with sweetened condensed milk.
 This was more than 10 years ago.
 Today, cà phê sữa đá is still scarce in the coffee shop scene.
-My goal with Sundays Cà Phê is to share my ideal cup of cà phê sữa đá with coffee lovers in the Twin Cities and more importantly, shine a spotlight on Vietnamese-grown coffee.
+My goal with Sundays Cà Phê is to share my ideal cup of cà phê sữa đá with coffee lovers in the Twin Cities and more importantly, shine a spotlight on Vietnam-origin coffee.

 — Erica Dao, owner